 Hello fellow paddlers, meet Adam.
 He was born in Winter Park and currently resides in Vero Beach.
 His favorite hobbies include, flying airplanes, playing soccer and being out on the water!
 Adam’s favorite part of being a guide is interacting with guests from all walks of life and showing them the hidden paradises Florida has to offer!

 Timmi moved here from Pennsylvania because of her love for the water.
 She was an avid kayaker on the Susquehanna River, as well as hiked or ran most of the trails in Pennsylvania and New York.
 Timmi likes to share the outdoor experiences with others.
 She also has a Masters in Environmental Law to ensure others are complying with regulations to protect our natural resources and earth’s beauty.

 Damien was born in Dayton Ohio and moved here to Fort Pierce in 2008.
-Damien’s favorite thing about being a guide is meeting so many diverse people and different backgrounds and he live sand breathes anything to do with the water.
+Damien’s favorite thing about being a guide is meeting so many diverse people with different backgrounds and he lives and breathes anything to do with the water.